 You may already be aware that unlocked iPhones can work on any network carrier with a compatible SIM.
 This is the main reason why they’re high in demand by both local and international users.
 Any GSM carrier becomes compatible just by changing SIM cards.
 However, there can be confusion when you hold an iPhone because a glimpse won’t inform that it’s compatible or not.

-3 Methods to Check iPhone Unlock Status
+3 Methods to Check if iPhone is Unlocked or Locked

 There are three ways through which you can find out whether your device is a factory unlocked or is locked.
 This is handy when trying to buy and sell iPhone, or borrowing an iPhone from a friend for traveling.